Hide and Seek (Hawkeye): Writing

 Igla felt that it was important to show the lasting impact of all the blows that Barton has taken over the years, despite being in great shape and knowing how to take a hit, as he is just a normal guy.
 The use of the montage showing what Barton had gone through in past MCU appearances was to remind the audience of the "scale of things that he has been through, partly in contrast to the scale of the challenge that it feels like he's facing now".
 Igla felt that based on what he was told and saw, it was a collection of events that eventually led to Barton's hearing loss, as opposed to one cause, so for the montage, Igla wanted to feature clips of "the biggest, most cinematic, expensive-looking explosion and Avengers-level offense that he has been through".

 Casting

 The episode stars Jeremy Renner as Clint Barton, Hailee Steinfeld as Kate Bishop, Tony Dalton as Jack Duquesne, Alaqua Cox as Maya Lopez / Echo, Fra Fee as Kazi, Aleks Paunovic as Ivan, Piotr Adamczyk as Thomas, Linda Cardellini as Laura Barton, and Vera Farmiga as Eleanor Bishop.

 Design

 The episode's main-on-end title sequence was designed by Perception.
+An extra LARPer wears an outfit based on Hawkeye's original purple and blue costume from the comics.